VincentWei/MiniGUI/README.md

 ## INTRODUCTION

-MiniGUI is a mature cross-platform windowing system and GUI (Graphics User Interface) support system for embedded systems and smart IoT devices.
+MiniGUI is a mature cross-platform windowing system and a GUI (Graphics User Interface) support system for embedded systems and smart IoT devices.
 This is the version 3.2.x of MiniGUI maintained by WEI Yongming (Vincent Wei, https://github.com/VincentWei).